 EOE Minorities/Females/Protected Veterans/Disabled

 The Computer Science Department at the University of Rochester seeks an enthusiastic postdoctoral researcher to work on exciting research projects utilizing the Secure Virtual Architecture (SVA).
 SVA is an open-source LLVM-based virtual machine that enforces security policies on commodity software (both application and operating system kernel code).
 The postdoctoral researcher will extend the static analysis capabilities of SVA for the purposes of optimizing run-time checks and evaluating the efficacy of currently developed defenses.
-The position is available for one year starting in Fall 2017 and can be renewed for a second year based on performance.
+The position is available for one year starting in Spring 2019 and can be renewed for a second year based on performance.

 The postdoctoral researcher will perform the following tasks: